middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/tutor-acad-support.md

 title: "B.1.m.
 Tutoring and Academic Support"
 ---

-<span>Among Middlebury College's strengths are the accessibility of faculty and their willingness to help students.
-All faculty members maintain regular office hours, which are posted on office doors or within department offices.</span>
+Among Middlebury College's strengths are the accessibility of faculty and their willingness to help students.
+All faculty members maintain regular office hours, which are posted on office doors or within department offices.

 Whenever students experience difficulty in a course, they are encouraged to first seek help from the respective faculty member.
 Additional support is also available to help students reach their academic goals.at the Center for Teaching, Learning, & Research located in Davis Family Library (extension 3131).
 CTLR offers the following resources.